White Line Disease in Cattle

 5. Follow-Up and Monitoring

-- After treatment: Check the hoof again in 7 to 10 days to see how the healing is going.
+• After treatment, check the hoof again in 7 to 10 days to assess healing progress.

 Deeper or Complicated Infections